Gernott/mask/README.md

 * Mask allows repeating content with IRRE technology
 * Mask supports multi-language projects
 * Mask supports workspaces and versioning
+* The Mask backend is a single page application based on VueJS for even more comfort

 ## Need help?